DBMoUK/ensuretls/README.md

 ## Module Description

-This module should be classified against Puppet Master nodes only.
+The classes contained in this module should be classified against Puppet CA and PuppetDB nodes only, respectively, in a Split-Install implementation.
+An All-In-One Master may be classified with both classes.
 The module sshould not be installed on Puppet Agent nodes.

 ## Setup